vthoma/dadoun/README.md

 * PHP 8.1 or higher
 * Composer
 * NPM
+* PostgreSQL or MySQL database

 ## Local usage
 * Clone this repo

+* Configure your .env file with your database credentials

 * Open a terminal and run the following commands
 ```